 By Lex Coulton

-A witty and moving novel about finding things where you least expect them
+A witty, charming and moving novel about finding things where you least expect them

 Lex Coulton studied English, and later Creative Writing, at Oxford.
 She spent fourteen years teaching English in secondary schools before taking a sabbatical year in Paris, to focus on her writing.
 She has recently been awarded the Literature Works First Page Prize (2015) and the Thresholds International Feature Writing Prize (2016), and her short fiction is due to appear this year in the Bath Flash Fiction Anthology, the literary magazine Shooter and the London Journal of Fiction.
 Lex grew up in Herefordshire, and has recently returned to live there with her husband, John, and their dogs Bazil and Sadie.